ikkentim/SampSharp/README.md

 * RiverShell

   One of the example gamemodes provided by SA-MP, converted to C#.
 This is a gamemode I use to check whether all classes and systems are efficient and usefull.
 The code may change when I add features to SampSharp.

-Things to do
-===
-* Write an install guide.
-* Write a build guide.
-* Add docs to methods and classes not having any.
-* Focus on OO (Avoid having to call natives).
-* Object streaming utilities. (like the streamer plugin)
-* Benchmark testing.
-* Convert all SA-MP sample gamemodes to C#.

 Licence
 ===